Home

 ~~ 2:30-33, The Qur'an

-But evidently this creation of His is itchy and impatient to transfer the soul of the gift it has received to a mechanical device, and atop that, unabashedly delight in that transferrence.
-It is happy to reprogramme its own mind so that it is content to simply ask a question to a device and await with bated breath for the answer relayed back.
-The problem truly begins when such transference is deemed an achievement of mankind that in turn leads to a surge and froth in stock prices, as now real money – the hard-earned savings of the laity – shall chase things artificial.
+It is abundantly clear by now that this creation of His is itchy and impatient to transfer the soul of the gift it happens to receive to a mechanical device, and atop that, unabashedly delight in that transferrence.
+It seems excited to reprogramme its own mind so that it is content to simply ask a question to a device and await with bated breath for the answer that is relayed back.
+The problem truly begins when such transference is deemed an achievement of mankind leading to a surge and froth in stock prices, as now real money – the hard-earned savings of the laity – shall chase things artificial.

-They shall find many a comrades who delight in being afflicted and bedridden with nationalist fever, and who, in their delirium, delight even more in tearing down existing structures and erecting new formless and tasteless ones in their place.
-The masochistic high felt by these tearers is not unlike that felt by the brains of 'em creators that train a machine with what 'em brains know.
-Both the fascist and the nerdie techie fail to realise that underneath the construction of monuments and machines is a furious and an unsatiable desire to constantly fondle their own conceits.
+For they shall find many a comrades who delight in being afflicted and bedridden with a nationalist fever and who in their collective delirium delight in tearing down existing structures and erecting new formless and tasteless ones to serve as a substitute.
+The masochistic high that is felt by these tearers is not unlike that felt by the brains of 'em creators who train a machine with what 'em brains know; what the fascist and the nerdie techie both fail to realise is that underneath the construction of monuments and machines is a furious and an unsatiable desire to constantly fondle and hodl (sic) their conceits.

-In grappling with the ongoing rush of the flurry-of-answers from their newly minted toy, the questioners of ChatGPT and their compatriots have hardly paused to ponder that the mechanical instrument with a dollop of artificial intelligence that they are conversing with is fed with intelligence that is a creation of man's own mind.
-And, without exceptions, we all are privy to how fickle a man's own mind is, since every few years it keeps changing its position on almost everything.
-And given the right circumstances, as the wise have always warned, it is able to put its faithin in anything and everything.
+And this absurdity is wide open for display to the monkey when the questioners of ChatGPT and their compatriots, in grappling with the ongoing rush of theflurry-of-answers from their newly minted toy, hardly pause to ponder (that) the mechanical instrument with a dollop of artificial intelligence they are conversing with is fed with intelligence that is a creation of man's own mind.
+And the monkey knows all too well how fickle a man's own mind is since every few years it sees it change its position on almost everything, despite how absurd it be and inspite of all the evidence at hand to the contrary, all in the name of the scientific method.
+But, as the wise have always passsed down the warning to those who cared to ask that given the right circumstances mankind is able to put its faith in anything and everything.
 For,

 Then the satan whispered to them, to make manifest to